mowarlee/django-rest-framework/docs/api-guide/renderers.md

 ## CamelCase JSON

-[djangorestframework-camel-case] provides camel case JSON renderers and parsers for REST framework.
+[djrestframework-camel-case] provides camel case JSON renderers and parsers for REST framework.
 This allows serializers to use Python-style underscored field names, but be exposed in the API as Javascript-style camel case field names.
 It is maintained by [Vitaly Babiy][vbabiy].

 ## Pandas (CSV, Excel, PNG)